mikew123/rc25_ws/README.md

 # TODO:
 ## Electrical Mechanical
-### Put electronics inside jeep
+- Put electronics inside jeep
-- Lidar mounted on roof
+-- Lidar mounted on roof
-- Does camaera detect cones through existing windshield?
+-- Does camaera detect cones through existing windshield?
 - Improve external DC power
+- Work on transmission and drive chain: noticable grease/oil and odd noises

 ## Code
 - Detect cone while going to waypoint and then approach it